westlicht/performer/_pages/manual/index.md

 <h3 id="concepts-curve-track">Curve Track</h3>

 In _Curve_ mode, a track also uses step sequencing with similar playback features to the note track.
-However, in this track mode only a CV signal is output and each step is defined as a curve shape, making this mode useful to generate modulation signals.
+However, in this track mode the CV signal is defined by a series of curve shapes, making this mode useful to generate modulation signals.
+This mode also allows to output gate patterns, but it is different from how the _Note_ mode works.

-The generated CV signal is controlled by the _Curve_ layer, which defines a curve shape to be output over the duration of one step.
+The generated CV signal is controlled by the _Shape_ layer, which defines a curve shape to be output over the duration of one step.
 The _Minimum_ and _Maximum_ layers define the lower and upper voltage that is output for each step.
+To introduce some random variation, the _Shape Variation_ and _Shape Variation Probability_ layers can be used to define altered shapes that are used instead of the primary shape with some probability.

+The generated gate signal is controlled by the _Gate_ layer.
+It allows to define a pattern of up to 4 gate triggers per step.
+To introduce some random variation, the _Gate Probability_ layer is used to control how often a gate is actually played.

 The playback of the sequence is controlled by the same set of parameters as in the note track.